 The rear mezzanine is the last section of the Lunt-Fontanne theatre and the farthest away from the stage.
 The rows begin with A and extend towards the end of the theatre to N, with 13 rows in total.

-While the front few rows will give you a pretty good view of the stage, the last rows, while perfectly audible, will keep the other aspects of a stage production muddled from your line of sight.
+While the front few rows will give you a pretty good view of the stage, the last rows, while with perfect sound, will keep the other aspects of a stage production muddled from your line of sight.

 The leg space around this level of the theatre is nothing to write home about, especially given that it has more than double the rows of the front mezzanine and that many more seats to accommodate.